-3.3.6 Awarding decision
+3.3.8 Awarding decision

-The final decision for awarding is made according to the final ranking list.
+The final decision for awarding is made according the final ranking list.
 Only the Projects which received the total number of points above the threshold defined by the Investment Committee can be proposed for awarding.

-The awarding decision of the Applicants with evaluation scores over the threshold is guided by the principles of impartiality, transparency, rational use of funds.
+The awarding decision of the Applicants with evaluation score over the threshold is guided by the principles of impartiality, transparency, rationale use of funds.

-Following the award decision, the Applicants will be offered to sign the Award Agreement.
+Following the decision to award the prizes, the Applicants will be offered to sign the Award Agreement.